News on field service management and optimization

 Break for field teams

-Between an intervention at a grumpy client's site and an unexpected on-site inspection, field employees carry out tasks at a fast pace.
-Yet, as soon as the topic of breaks comes up, there's a noticeable hesitation.
+Between a visit to a grumpy client and an unexpected on-site inspection, field employees handle back-to-back tasks at a fast pace.
+Yet, as soon as the topic of taking a break comes up, there’s a slight hesitation.
 Coffee break?
 Lunch break?
-Legal break?
+Mandatory break?
 The terms are thrown around, but the rules themselves often remain unclear.

 Table of Contents